dabrahams/swift/docs/StringManifesto.md

 mismatch, and we need a policy.

 * FIXME: I feel like there must be other problems that I'm forgetting.
 Is that all?

-### Text Streaming APIs Exist, but are UnderExposed

-* FIXME: do we want to talk about this?

 ### Correct Internationalization is Too Hard